aless80/JSON2ngForm/README.md

 Point 1 and 2 are available at the [/rubric](http://localhost:4200/rubric) and [/rubricbuilder](http://localhost:4200/rubricbuilder) endpoints, respectively.

-Instead of reading from a local json file for the feature in point 2 (/rubric/formspec.json), I am going to store the json from point 1 in LocalStorage and use that one.
-In reality one could store the json in a database.

 /rubricbuilder             |  /rubric
 :-------------------------:|:-------------------------:
 <a href="https://github.com/aless80/JSON2ngForm/blob/master/img/01_rubricbuilder.png"><img src="https://github.com/aless80/JSON2ngForm/blob/master/img/01_rubricbuilder.png" height="400" ></a>  | <a href="https://github.com/aless80/JSON2ngForm/blob/master/img/02_rubric.png"><img src="https://github.com/aless80/JSON2ngForm/blob/master/img/02_rubric.png" height="400" ></a>

+## Suggested enhancements
+Instead of reading from a local json file for the feature in point 2 (/rubric/formspec.json), this implementation stores the json from point 1 in LocalStorage and use that one.
+In reality one could store the json in a database.

+The Close button in the rubricbuilder points to the /rubric endpoint and sends a post request to the /submitrubricbuilder endpoint, but the user might want change that as they please.